The Complexity of Two-Team Polymatrix Games with Independent Adversaries: Introduction

 \subsection{Other Related Work}

+\paragraph{Why two-team adversarial games/polymatrix games are interesting?} The study of team games was initiated by \cite{von1997team}, to model ``imperfect'' coordination within a company, when having to take strategic decisions in the presence of adversaries.
+In the field of AI agents, one can imagine such interactions are natural in settings where AI agents are trained to play team games, such as Starcraft \cite{vinyals2019grandmaster} and DoTA \cite{Berner2019}.

+Meanwhile, polymatrix games are used to model pairwise interactions between players and these interactions can be specified as a graph.
+In some cases, polymatrix games offer tractable alternative models for multiplayer games, as NE in polymatrix zero-sum games are efficiently computable \cite{daskalakis2009network,Cai2016}.
+More generally, polymatrix games are used to model problems such as coordination games on graphs \cite{Apt2017, Apt2022} and this has applications in semi-supervised learning methods such as graph transduction \cite{Erdem2011}.

-It is worth mentioning that the computation of team maxmin equilibria for the two-team adversarial game has been studied where the team members are allowed to coordinate \emph{ex ante}, which is different from what a polymatrix coordination game would induce, as we study in this paper.
+\paragraph{Additional related work on team games:} It is worth mentioning that the computation of team maxmin equilibria for the two-team adversarial game has been studied where the team members are allowed to coordinate \emph{ex ante}, which is different from what a polymatrix coordination game would induce, as we study in this paper.
 There it was shown that the game can be reduced to a two-player game with imperfect-recall \cite{farina2018ex, celli2018computational, zhang2022subgame} and that efficient algorithms exist under some assumptions about the players' information sets \cite{zhang2021computing}.
 Finally, similar notions have been studied for extensive-form games too \cite{zhang2022team}.

+\paragraph{Linear Convergence for Bilinear/Convex-Concave Minmax} Although we study this problem motivated by two-team polymatrix games with adversaries, the hardness results that we show also apply to the simplest non-convex concave minmax problem, i.e., bilinear non-convex concave.
+Our results strictly rule out the possibility of obtaining linear convergence.
+In contrast, bilinear zero-sum games and convex-concave games admit algorithms that converge linearly to the NE, for example see \cite{wei2020linear,lei2021last, sokota2022unified, liu2022power}.